DrOctogon/require-bower-grunt-boilerplate/README.md

 This is our config file which we use to keep track of dependencies and other assets.

 This is where bower comes into play.
-Using <code>bower install</code> we can safely pull new libs and plugins and automatically add them to our app, as well as the config file.
+Using <code>bower install</code> we can safely pull new libs, plugins and automatically add them to our app, as well as the config file.

 For example, lets <code>cd</code> to our build folder and run <code>bower install colorbox</code>

-The file watcher will recognize these changes update the config file to look like this.
+The file watcher will recognize these changes and update the config file to look like this.

 <pre>
 requirejs.config({